-Location: Strathmore Circle East, North, and South, and East Parkway North, in Memphis
+Location: Strathmore Circle East, North, and South, and part of East Parkway North, in Memphis

 Built: ca. 1920-ca. 1945